 Decide if you want to go with glass or plastic, and find a supplier.
+You can stock up on BPA free plastic bottles easily on our “Bottle Up!” app here.
 If you live outside of the US, you should look for a local supplier since shipping bottles overseas can end up being very costly.

 It may be tempting to throw every superfood known to man into every bottle, but unless you live in an area where people will pay $25 per bottle, a business isn’t sustainable that way.
 The cost of the ingredients that you put into every bottle should be no more than 25%-30% of the final price of the product.
 For more information, read my article on calculating food costs for cold pressed juice.

 In addition to food cost, you need to manage your labor costs, packaging costs, and overhead to be in line with your sales.
 Want to play around with some numbers and calculate your profit?
 Try our free Juicing Profit and ROI Calculator.

 - Follow this blog.
 Add your email to the list using the box on the right.

 - For up to date news in the beverage industry, check out BevNET.